limitstory/EVMMv2/docs/setup.md

 sudo buildah commit $newcontainer checkpoint-image:latest sudo buildah rm $newcontainer
 ```
+Note:
-Note: The checkpoint tar filename varies depending on the pod name and creation time.
+The checkpoint tar filename varies depending on the pod name and creation time.
-Replace the example filename below with the actual file name listed in `/var/lib/kubelet/checkpoints`.
+Replace the example filename with the actual file listed in `/var/lib/kubelet/checkpoints`.

-Restore the container using the checkpoint image you created.
-Since you created the image locally, you must specify the name of the node.
+Restore the container using the locally created image:
 ```bash
 kubectl create -f - <<EOF
 apiVersion: v1